rolobolo/making-RiscV-simulator/Phase_1_readme.md

 The program fetches the instruction, decodes it, fetches the operands, generates control signals and ALU signals, performs the ALU operations, reads and writes back from the memory file.

 The simulator is tested on the given instructions(test files) i.e. bubblesort.mc, ArraySum.mc and fibonacci.mc files.

+Thanks for reading!